TrueConf Group Features

 # Support Service

-• The ability to register endpoints for automatic directory generation of users
+• The ability to register endpoints for automatic creation of a user directory

 • Firmware version control